-This is a vast group of diagnoses; from children swallowing cleaning products or cosmetics, intentional overdoses with agrichemicals, carbon monoxide poisoning, illness caused by exposure to chemicals such as solvents or chlorine, contact dermatitis from chemicals, a fireworks burn or eye injury, or huffing of butane.
+This is a vast group of diagnoses; from children ingesting cleaning products or cosmetics, illness caused by exposure to chemicals such as solvents or chlorine, contact dermatitis from chemicals, a fireworks burn or eye injury, or huffing of butane.

 A hazardous substance is officially defined as anything that can explode, catch fire, oxidise, corrode, or be toxic to humans; this is set down in the Hazardous Substances and New Organisms Act 1996.
 The same act was amended in 2005 requiring medical practitioners to notify cases to the Medical Officer of Health (see Appendix 1 for the legislation - section 143 2(A)).